Madhu-kuri/Color-changes/README.md

 # Color-changes
-In this project when you click on Click Me! button then background colour change .
+On the page , there is a button Click Me! in the center .
+When you click on it, the background color changes and as many times as you click on it, you will get different background colors.